netless-io/fastboard/README.md

 ## performance

-Through ` enableAppliancePlugin ` and ` managerConfig.
-SupportAppliancePlugin ` configuration items open appliance-plugins plugin.
+Through ` enableAppliancePlugin ` configuration items open appliance-plugins plugin.
 In order to enhance performance and provide [new whiteboard features](https://github.com/netless-io/fastboard/blob/main/docs/en/appliance-plugin.md#new-features), or refer to the [appliance-plugin](./docs/en/appliance-plugin.md) document for more information.
 > **Note:** To enable the use of the performance optimized version, you need to install `@netless/appliance-plugin`.

 ```js